pactus-project/pactus.org/docs/learn/account.md

 ## What is Account?

-Account structure is 37 bytes and it is used to hold the account information like address, balance and sequence number.
+An account is an entity with a dedicated [address](./crypto.md#address) that can send transactions on Zarb blockchain.
+Account is controlled by user private key.

 ## Account Structure

+Account structure is 37 bytes and it is used to hold the account information like address, balance and sequence number.
 The format of the account is as seen below:

 :::: tabs type:border-card